Von Hippel–Lindau disease: Classification

-VHL disease can be subdivided according to the clinical manifestations, although these groups often correlate with certain types of mutations present in the VHL gene.
+Von Hippel-Lindau (VHL) disease is classified into two main types based on the presence or absence of pheochromocytoma (pheo).
+VHL type 1 is characterized by the absence of pheo, while VHL type 2 encompasses individuals with pheo and is further divided into three subcategories: type 2A, type 2B, and type 2C.
+Diagnosis of VHL is guided by two key criteria.
+The first involves patients with a family history of developing hemangioblastomas (HB) in the central nervous system (CNS) or retinal angiomas (RA), pheo, pancreatic tumors or cysts, or epididymal cystadenomas.
+The second criterion applies to patients without a family history of VHL disease who present with hemangioblastomas or retinal angiomas in conjunction with other tumors such as renal cell carcinoma (RCC), pheo, pancreatic tumors or cysts, or epididymal cystadenomas.

+Classification terms

+Pheo - A pheochromocytoma is an adrenal tumor that makes and releases excess catecholamines.
+These tumors can cause serious health problems including stroke, heart attack, and even death.

+Hemangioblastomas - a hemangioblastoma is a tumor that grows in the blood vessels of your brain, spinal cord or retina.
+It isn’t cancerous, but it may grow and press on surrounding tissues.
+Usually, healthcare providers recommend removing a hemangioblastoma with surgery.
+After removal, a hemangioblastoma is unlikely to grow back.

+Retina angiomas - retinal capillary hemangiomas also known as retinal hemangioblastomas, occur most frequently in conjunction with von Hippel-Lindau (VHL) syndrome.
+These lesions are characterized by plump, but otherwise normal, retinal capillary endothelial cells with normal pericytes and basement membrane.

+Epidydimal cystadenomas- A cyst that grows on the male testes.

+Renal cell carcinoma- The most common type of kidney cancer.

 Treatment

 Early recognition and treatment of specific manifestations of VHL can substantially decrease complications and improve quality of life.
 For this reason, individuals with VHL disease are usually screened routinely for retinal angiomas, CNS hemangioblastomas, clear-cell renal carcinomas and pheochromocytomas.
 CNS hemangioblastomas are usually surgically removed if they are symptomatic.
 Photocoagulation and cryotherapy are usually used for the treatment of symptomatic retinal angiomas, although anti-angiogenic treatments may also be an option.
 Renal tumours may be removed by a partial nephrectomy or other techniques such as radiofrequency ablation.

-Belzutifan is a drug under investigation for the treatment of von Hippel–Lindau disease-associated renal cell carcinoma.
+Belzutifan is a drug approved for the treatment of von Hippel–Lindau disease-associated renal cell carcinoma and sold by Merck under the name Welireg.

 Epidemiology

 VHL disease has an incidence of one in 36,000 births.
 There is over 90% penetrance by the age of 65.
 Age at diagnosis varies from infancy to age 60–70 years, with an average patient age at clinical diagnosis of 26 years.